stonezhng/GooglePlay_Scrapy/README.md

 # GooglePlay_Scrapy
-fetch all the reviews on the GooglePlay App stores based on Scrapy
+Fetch all the reviews on the GooglePlay App stores based on Scrapy

+You should first fill in the blanks in settings.py about the information of the database

-jump to the project file and run the command
+Then jump to the project file and run the command

-scrapy crawl google
+`scrapy crawl google
+`